A House of Prayer – Isaiah 56

 Will be accepted on My altar;

-Jesus came to the holy mountain and temple of Jerusalem from the land of Galilee to offer Himself as the ultimate sacrifice for sin.
-When His sacrifice on the cross and resurrection from the dead were complete, there was no further need for symbolic sacrifice in the temple.
-Fifty days later, at the feast of Pentecost, the Holy Spirit was given to believers to reside in their hearts, forming a new, global temple of God.
-God now resided among His people rather than in a building.
+Near the end of His earthly ministry, Jesus came to the holy mountain and temple of Jerusalem from the land of Galilee, to offer Himself as the ultimate sacrifice for sin.
+His sacrifice on the cross and resurrection from the dead were sufficient to cover all sin, and there was no further need for sin sacrifice in the temple.
+Fifty days later, at the feast of Pentecost, the Holy Spirit was then given to believers to reside in their hearts, now forming a new, global temple of God.
+Henceforth, God would reside among the hearts of His believers rather than in a Temple building.
+In the words of the apostle Peter, believers have become “living stones”.

-The Romans destroyed the holy temple in 70 A.D., and it has not been rebuilt in the almost 2,000 years since.
+The Romans would destroy the holy temple four decades later, in 70 A.D., and it has not been rebuilt in the almost 2,000 years since.

 When Jesus came into Jerusalem in the final week before He died, one of the first things He did was to go to the temple to drive out those trying to profit off of people who were coming there to seek the Lord.

-God’s heart is with all of us, but He has a soft spot for those of meager resources who choose to follow Him.
+God’s heart is with us all, but He has a soft spot for those of meager resources who choose to follow Him.
 Note how Jesus took a seat at the temple treasury one time to watch and marvel as a poor widow came and put her last two coins into the collection box.
-I believe He was waiting for her, and that she later encountered some kind of special blessing on her way home.
+Perhaps He was waiting for her.
+It is likely that she later encountered some kind of special blessing at her home to more than compensate for her faithfulness, as that is one of God’s principles.

-When someone tries to take advantage of these faithful ones through “money-changing” – basically price gouging when the poor seek to purchase something for their temple sacrifice – the Lord will understandably become upset.
-Jesus quoted the prophet Isaiah after driving these greedy opportunists out of the temple, His house of prayer.
+When someone tries to take advantage of these faithful ones through “money-changing” – basically price gouging the poor as they seek to purchase something for their temple sacrifice – the Lord will understandably become upset.
+Jesus shared His quote from the prophet Isaiah after driving these greedy opportunists out of the temple, reestablishing His house of prayer.

-Isaiah also spoke of the free gift of grace that God extends to all of us.
+Isaiah added a reference to the free gift of grace that God extends to us all.

 1 “Ho!
 Everyone who thirsts,